TheresLundqvist/Your-area/README.md

 - As a Site user I can add products to my saved items so that I can go back and view them at a later date.
 - As a Site user I can give products star ratings and comments so that other users can make a better assessment.

+## UX

+A visitor to Your Area would be someone who is most likely an adult who is interested in buying design interior products.

+## Design

 ### Colour Scheme

 The colour scheme of the site is mainly white and dark grey.
 The colours chosen are neutral in order to showcase the Home Décor Products with minimal distraction.